mlopes/marco-lopes.com/_posts/2017/2017-09-11-OSD-for-showing-STDOUT-in-xmonad.md

 ```

 To use it, I bind a call to `externalCommandInPopUp` to a key combination, and
 specify there which command to run.
-So, for exemple to have `WinKey+m` showing
+So, for exemple to have `WinKey+Shift+m` showing
 me the song currently playing on `mpd` (music player daemon) using `mpc` (music player client),
 I do the following: